 Kevin Hollinrake MP’s Private Members Bill successfully passed its Third Reading in the House of Lords on 27 April 2017.
 The bill was welcomed in both Houses by all parties and passed through unamended in just over three months.

-The law is expected to be fully enacted in 2018 families, at which point families with a missing person will be able to start applying for guardianship powers.
+The law was expected to be fully enacted in May 2018, at which point it was hoped that families with a missing person could start applying for guardianship powers.
 However, in April 2018 delays to this timeline were announced.

 Delays to Introducing the new law

 Despite initial assurance that the law would be brought into force one year after Royal Assent, delays were announced in April 2018.
 The Ministry of Justice has suggested that the necessary secondary legislation would not be introduced until October 2018 at the earliest and possibly not until 2019.